Jessicavazm/JessicaVaz_T3A1/README.md

 When it came the time to start the project, my skills and knowledge gained through ZOOM classes and ED content came in handy, I don't think I have struggled when creating VENV and getting all the necessary dependencies.
 Connecting my API to DB was also a smooth sail.

-To create my API, I have used Python programming language, and my skills and knowledge were ok but I wish I had more knowledge to not struggle a lot, and also to be able to scale my project further.
+To create my API, I have used Python programming language, and my skills and knowledge were ok, but I wish I had more knowledge to not struggle a lot, and also to be able to scale my project further.

 With the database integration, I wish my skills and knowledge were more profound as I was stuck in this phrase more time than what I should.
 I run across numerous errors when dealing with the database.
 I believe having a deeper understanding of ORM, schemas, Primary and Foreign keys, back populating would be extremely beneficial for my next project.